 - The claw is longer than the corresponding pad on this paw.

 - When the animal is standing, the claws touch the ground and you can’t push a sheet of paper under the claws.

 - The claws are torn.

 If at least one of these features applies, you must trim the cat’s or dog’s claws as soon as possible.

 Correct procedure for cutting claws

 If you would like to cut your pet’s claws yourself, the following instructions tell you how to do so correctly.

 The right equipment for cutting claws

 Special clippers, nippers and scissors for trimming claws are available in pet shops.
 Some of these can also be adjusted to the desired length.
-These devices are designed specially for dogs and cats.
+These devices are designed specially for dogs.
 Clippers in particular exert even pressure and so make it easier to cut off the claw tips.
 If you use a scissors, this should be sharp so as not to crush the claws but cut them off cleanly.
 You can also file the claws with a special nail grinder/Dremel.
-This is much pleasanter for the dog or cat and you can file the claw to the correct length gradually without a risk of injury.
+This is much pleasanter for the dog and you can file the claw to the correct length gradually without a risk of injury.
 The disadvantage is that grinding takes much more time.

 Caution with blood vessels